The pupil entered the room not knowing what to expect.

 In one, his daily regimen included bundling heavily for the stroll through a frigid northern town into an adjacent schoolyard.
 Once inside, the usual call of orderly conduct began as the assembly of students unraveled their supplies and paraded to their desk.
 The teacher in each classroom delivered a barrage of questions and books lined with the insight of letters, numbers, colors, and symbols.
 The only relief from this unwelcome memory became the gymnasium where they frolicked against each other and the ball, while the other being the customary rendezvous at the cafeteria for meals.
 During the recess, the unrehearsed events of that morning continued unabated and would find no closure even as the swarm of students began making their way back home or into town at the top of the day’s itinerary.
 This haven of sorts replayed occasionally for him when there was no other relief in sight.
 Unpleasant as it was, momentary alternatives of music class often suppressed the baffling routine that awaited each day and would eventually motion him back to reality.

 Another instance found him distracted from his unassailable dilemma by scurrying about in a mountain valley settlement, so to speak.
-In it, he quenched his curiosity for reaching the same destination as that of all the other uniformed students marching forth into the structure of classrooms and courtyard, speaking and arranging themselves into a crowd only to disperse as the teacher entered the room and initiated the lesson.
+In it, he quenched his curiosity for reaching the same destination as that of all the other uniformed students marching forth into the structure of classrooms surrounding a courtyard, speaking and arranging themselves into a crowd only to disperse as the teacher entered the room and initiated the lesson.
 The only familiar strand between this and the first memory was the peering questions etched by the teacher and the students.
 He seemed to find comfort only in the soothing acts of communal feeding and obtrusive playfulness that, as before, gradually led him back to reality.

 As he motioned through the hallway, a girl standing next the classroom door slowed his pace and belied his stance.
 Not knowing what to make of the mutual hesitancy, he wondered past her into the room brimming with seats.
 Upon sitting in one of the seats which lined the rows nestled in front of the chalkboard, the person sitting next to him offered a smile, his name, and a handshake.
 In that gesture, he delighted in the thought that perhaps this day and others to follow would reflect the familiar ones of his earlier school romps, including those two that hovered about diligently.
 The unsuspecting pair continued the precarious dialogue.
 As the room filled with strangers, an even heavier cloud of precaution hung aloft as the professor eased toward the center of the room, leveled his vestments on the table and sorted through the portfolio of lessons.